sduffy826/AdoptAPet/README.md

 google maps (with the street view), clicking the phone will bring up the phone keypad and pre-dial the number, clicking the website will launch the web browser.
 Note: since I used a fictitious business I used a local pet adoption agency for the address/websites.

+Last note: I included an image of the app (ScreenShot.png) so that you could see what the app looks like without having to download/run it (want to see the intents then you need to run it :))